menu

 Warung Mini XL Den Haag.
 Fotograaf: Matte Soemopawiro

-Almost all interviews were held in Paramaribo.
-The interviewees held an official or political position in Suriname in or before 1975 and speak about the Dutch development policy for Suriname.
-In November 1975 Suriname became independent.
+The interviews were conducted as part of Van den Tempel’s doctoral research on Dutch development policy for Suriname since 1954.
+Almost all of the interviews were conducted in Paramaribo.
+The interviewees held an official or political position in Suriname in or before 1975 and speak about Dutch development policy for Suriname.
+In November 1975, Suriname became independent.
+Van den Tempel, also an amateur filmmaker, wanted to incorporate these interviews into a book, which ultimately did not materialize.

 Arrival of Javanese in Paramaribo, 1923